Lacquer Retarder, Solvent to Slower the Lacquer Drying

 Although it can help

-a lot, but too much retarder is not recommended.
+a lot, too much retarder is not recommended.
 The addition of lacquer

-retarder should be undertaken only on special case, in the normal condition the
+retarder should be undertaken only in special cases; in the normal condition, the

 addition of lacquer retarder should be avoided.
 Too much lacquer retarder is wasting and